sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_building_Linux.md

-# key caracteristics and propierties for embedded systems:
+# key caracteristics and properties for embedded systems:

   - Dedicated functionality
   - Limited resources
   - performance and eficiency
   - Real time constrains
   - Interaction with the enviroment.
-  - Dependavilitie
+  - Dependability:
       - Availability.
       - Reliability.
       - Safety.